tc39/proposal-weakrefs/reference.md

 A finalization registry provides a way to request that a *cleanup callback* get called at some point after an object registered with the registry has been *reclaimed* (garbage collected).
 (Cleanup callbacks are sometimes called *finalizers*.)

-**NOTE:** The form of this API is under review, see [issue #187](https://github.com/tc39/proposal-weakrefs/pull/187).
-This document is written in terms of that PR landing.

 **NOTE:** Cleanup callbacks should not be used for essential program logic.
 See [*Notes on Cleanup Callbacks*](#notes-on-cleanup-callbacks) for more.

 **FinalizationRegistry Contents**: